 I personally enjoy a more modern service, however recently I have come to notice that more services are becoming a show than a gathering of believers.
 When we reach this state in the church it is no longer what is meant to be.

-4. It is extremely important that every member of the body of believers feels welcome.
+4. Was it important that someone from the ministry made you feel like they cared?4.
+It is extremely important that every member of the body of believers feels welcome.
 If members of the body do not feel welcome then the body is not living what it is teaching (unless of course it is teaching segregation, which is a sin).

 Anything else you want to share……